SrTaha/SrTaha/README.md

 **Front End Developer**

-I'm a persian front-end and python developer .
+I'm a persian front-end developer .
 I recently started my activity in this field , But I hope that I can make good progress.
-My goal is to be a professional front-end developer and in the second step, learn JavaScript .
+My goal is to be a professional front-end developer .
 For feedback or collaboration, you can connect with me via social media.
 **Good luck 👋🏻**